kcloudy0717/Kaguya/README.md

       - Disney
   - NativeScript: C++ scripting

+# Build

+- Visual Studio 2019 (I am using VS 2022, but 2019 should still work)
+- GPU that supports DXR
+- Windows SDK Version 10.0.19041.0
+- Windows 10 Minimum Version: 20H2 (I am on Windows 11 insider build, older version should still work)
+- CMake Version 3.16
+- C++ 20

+1. Initialize submodules after you have cloned, use `Setup.bat` to generate visual studio solution (Make sure you have CMake installed and is a environmental variable).

+2. When the project is build, all the assets and required dlls will be copied to the directory of the executable.
+There is a folder containing all the scenes in the asset directory for the showcase, those can be loaded from the context menu of the World window of the application's UI.

+Let me know if you have any trouble setting up the project and getting it up and running!

 # What I'm working on now/future

 I'm currently modularizing the engine into libraries so they can be reused, I plan on extending Kaguya to more than just a path tracer using the new